What is Adhesive Tapes? Types, Manufacturing, and Applications

 Common Adhesive Tape Materials

-Rubber is the oldest kind of adhesive made from natural rubber, but it needs a resin in order to make it into an adhesive.
-Rubber adhesive systems are usually used for indoor applications with low stress requirements, including masking tapes, duct tapes, carton sealing tapes, and lament tapes.
+Rubber is the oldest kind of adhesive made from natural rubber, but it needs resin in order to make it into an adhesive.
+Rubber adhesive systems are usually used for indoor applications with low-stress requirements, including masking tapes, duct tapes, carton sealing tapes, and laminating tapes.

 • Natural Rubber